 - In A Song of Ice and Fire Jaime Lannister states that the only times he feels alive are when he is either having sex with his sister or fighting.
 He also dryly notes that the aftermath of his fight with Brienne looks like they've been screwing rather than knocking the shit out of each other.
 The connection between sex and combat is also noted several times by various other characters, unsurprisingly given the Rape, Pillage, and Burn that frequently happens after a fight.

 - Lynn Kurland's The Very Thought of You has the hero and heroine sparring with swords (it's the twelfth century, he's trying to prove a point, she's not having any, you get the picture) that ends when they drop their swords simultaneously and wind up snogging the living daylights out of each other.

-- Plus, the first time Buffy and Spike have sex is in the middle of a fight.
-They go from bashing each other to peices to kissing to have sex all in the same 30 seconds.
+- The first time Buffy and Spike have sex is in the middle of a fight.
+They go from bashing each other to pieces to kissing to having sex all in the same 30 seconds.